-Centers for Disease Control and Prevention (CDC) statistics show that more than two million people are injured in car accidents on US roads each year.
+Centers for Disease Control and Prevention (CDC) statistics show that more than two million people are injured in car collisions (often referred to as accidents) on US roads each year.
 Some of these cases result in no injuries or minor injuries that may not require medical attention.
 However, there are also cases where injuries can severely disrupt the lives of accidents survivors and their loved ones.
 Serious injuries after a car accident include:

 - Traumatic brain injuries (also called TBIs).
 Brain injuries may be caused by blunt force trauma or whiplash during a car accident.
 CDC statistics show that an estimated 17.6 percent of TBI cases each year were caused by motor vehicle accidents.